*** 14 days

 9am – 5pm

-NU Votes will offer voter registration services for incoming undergraduate students at move-in, in collaboration with the Office of Student Transition Experiences.
-Our staff can help you register to vote for the first time or change or update your voter registration, to your campus/local address or a permanent address anywhere in the U.S. Bring your current address, a driver’s license or state-issued photo ID if you have one, and your social security number.
+NU Votes will offer comprehensive voter services for incoming undergraduate students at the Welcome Center at move-in, in partnership with the Office of Student Transition Experiences.
+Our staff can help you register to vote for the first time, change or update your voter registration (to your campus/local address or a permanent address anywhere in the U.S.), and/or request an absentee ballot to vote by mail.
+Bring your current address, a driver’s license or state-issued photo ID if you have one, and your social security number.

 Tuesday, September 28th & Thursday, September 30th